 9. Remember to relax

 Research by YouGov found that only a lucky 17 per cent of the working population have jobs they love.
 As an entrepreneur, you’ll likely love what you do and be passionate about making your new venture a success, but everyone needs a break now and then.

 If you’re apprehensive about taking holiday time or even a few days away from the helm of your start-up, at least allow yourself an afternoon free of work to help clear your head.
 Whether you choose to sit in the garden, meet friends or go for a walk, your wellbeing will benefit from a change of scene.
 And the next day, the list of tasks to be tackled may not seem quite as daunting.

-Want to grow your business and personal skills?
-Check out our free online courses in partnership with The Open University on effectively launching your business.
-Our free Learn with Start Up Loans courses include:
+Want to know more about how to look after your wellbeing when you’re a new business owner?
+Check out our free online courses in partnership with the Open University.
+Our Learn with Start Up Loans courses include:

 Plus free courses on finance and accounting, entrepreneurship, project management, management and leadership.

 Disclaimer: While we make reasonable efforts to keep the information on this page up to date, we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
 The information is intended for general information purposes only and does not take into account your personal situation, nor does it constitute legal, financial, tax or other professional advice.
 You should always consider whether the information is applicable to your particular circumstances and, where appropriate, seek professional or specialist advice or support.